Photo by Martin Falbisoner

 Heritage Hotel Hvar: Price: €200–800/night | Location: Hvar Town

-Heritage Hotel Hvar (the extraordinary hotel in the extraordinary Venetian-era palace in the heart of Hvar Town — the most beautiful hotel building in Croatia) is the finest traditional luxury hotel in Hvar — the extraordinary stone walls (the extraordinary 16th-century Venetian stone construction, the most beautiful urban architecture in the Dalmatian islands), the extraordinary Hvar Town location (100m from the extraordinary Cathedral and 50m from the extraordinary Venetian Arsenal), and the excellent restaurant (the finest hotel restaurant in Hvar Town — the extraordinary Dalmatian cuisine, the extraordinary local Plavac Mali wine).
+Heritage Hotel Hvar (housed in a Venetian-era palace in the heart of Hvar Town — among the most beautiful hotel buildings in Croatia) is the finest traditional luxury hotel in Hvar — 16th-century Venetian stone walls (among the most beautiful urban architecture in the Dalmatian islands), a central Hvar Town location (100m from the Cathedral and 50m from the Venetian Arsenal), and an excellent restaurant (the finest hotel restaurant in Hvar Town — Dalmatian cuisine paired with local Plavac Mali wine).

-AMAN Sveti Stefan (Montenegro, 3 hours from Dubrovnik): While technically Montenegro, the extraordinary Aman Sveti Stefan (the most extraordinary island hotel in the Adriatic — the extraordinary 15th-century fishing village converted to 50 suites, the extraordinary causeway connecting the extraordinary island to the mainland, the extraordinary Aman private beach) provides the finest Adriatic island hotel experience in the entire region.
-The extraordinary experience requires a separate visit from the Croatian itinerary.
+AMAN Sveti Stefan (Montenegro, 3 hours from Dubrovnik): While technically Montenegro, Aman Sveti Stefan (one of the most remarkable island hotels in the Adriatic — a 15th-century fishing village converted into 50 suites, a causeway connecting the island to the mainland, and the Aman private beach) provides an unmatched Adriatic island hotel experience.
+Visiting requires a separate trip from the Croatian itinerary.

 Korčula — Marco Polo’s Island

-Character: Korčula (the extraordinary island claimed as the birthplace of Marco Polo — the most historically contested claim in the Adriatic: Korčula, Venice, and China each claim Marco Polo, but the extraordinary 15th-century de Polo family house in Korčula town (now the extraordinary Marco Polo Museum) provides the most compelling Adriatic case) is the most beautifully preserved medieval town in the Dalmatian islands — the extraordinary herringbone street plan (the extraordinary fish-scale urban planning of the medieval town, the most sophisticated medieval urban design in the Adriatic — the streets angled to channel the sea breeze in summer and block the Bora wind in winter), the extraordinary Moreška sword dance (the most extraordinary traditional performance in the Adriatic — the extraordinary Moorish-Crusader battle dance performed in Korčula since the 15th century, the extraordinary sword clashing choreography).
+Character: Korčula (an island claimed as the birthplace of Marco Polo — one of the most historically contested claims in the Adriatic: Korčula, Venice, and China each claim Marco Polo, but the 15th-century de Polo family house in Korčula town, now the Marco Polo Museum, provides the most compelling Adriatic case) is the most beautifully preserved medieval town in the Dalmatian islands — its herringbone street plan (a fish-scale urban layout, among the most sophisticated medieval designs in the Adriatic, with streets angled to channel the sea breeze in summer and block the Bora wind in winter), and the Moreška sword dance (a striking traditional performance — a Moorish-Crusader battle dance performed in Korčula since the 15th century, with elaborate sword-clashing choreography).

 Best Korčula Hotels